What we are doing

 While the focus is on providing better connections between agricultural regions and ports to assist the agricultural sector, the program will also improve access for tourism, mining and other sectors.
 The program will assist in delivering both social, economic and employment benefits for the regional communities in the agricultural areas.

 According to the road safety statistics collated by the Western Australian Road Safety Commission, the Killed and Serious Injury (KSI) rate within the Wheatbelt Region of Western Australia is nearly double the rate of any other region within the State.
 By upgrading the roads along these routes, safety of the roads will be increased as the geometry of the roads will be improved and through the increase in the size of vehicles used for the freight, the number of trucks on the road will be reduced.
-These factors will result in an improvement in the KSI rate for the Region.
+These factors will result in the improvement in the KSI rate for the Region.

 Works will be planned on a rolling program basis to address identified deficiencies and will include activities such as: